 An option is a financial instrument that gives the buyer the right or the option, but not the obligation to buy or sell an asset at a specified price on the options expiration date.

-Market and spot trades need to be settled and rolled forward every day.
+Market and spot trades need are settled and rolled forward every day.
 If the interest rate on the currency you bought is higher than the rate on the one you have sold, you will earn a positive roll and the reverse is true.(pay rollover)

 Major Currency pairs